 - causes less stomach upset and constipation as compared to formula milk

 There are a lot of diverse opinions on the subject of sharing breast milk.
 There are many ‘milk banks’ in countries like the US and Australia that follow strict standards and screening of donors.
 The new trend is websites that skip the middle man – the bank in this case – and put mums directly in touch with the manufacturer (so to speak!).

 Singapore does not have a regulated milk bank currently.
 However Human milk 4 human babies – Singapore is a thriving network that puts donor mums in touch with mums needing breast milk for their babies.
 Since the mothers get in touch privately there is no official screening that happens in these cases.

-She adds: “In the absence of such regulations, mothers who share milk through informal networks run the risks of their baby being infected by such diseases and also food poisoning from the improper handling of the expressed milk.
+She highlighted, “In the absence of such regulations, mothers who share milk through informal networks run the risks of their baby being infected by such diseases and also food poisoning from the improper handling of the expressed milk.
 Hence I discourage mothers from sharing milk.”

 How you can share milk safely

 It is important that the donor’s baby is of a similar age to your baby

 - Stay informed of all the advantages and disadvantages of doing so before you embark on finding a donor.
 Even though the donor is a friend, be informed about her medical history.
 You can also get them to consent to a blood test to screen for major illnesses.

 - Share your plans with your baby’s paediatrician so they can advise you on how to use donated breast milk safely.